-- FCS 314.
+FCS 314.
 INTERIOR ENVIRONMENTAL DESIGN.
+Individual and design factors influencing interior design; overview of residential and commercial design.
+3

-See ART 200.
-3 - FCS 316.
+FCS 316.
 CONSUMER HOUSING DECISIONS AND ISSUES.
-Examination of social, psychological, and financial determinants of housing choices; the process-
+Examination of social, psychological, and financial determinants of housing choices; the processes of renting, buying, building, and home maintenance; and historical, societal, financial, and aesthetic factors affecting the housing markets.
+3

 FCS 422.
 METHODS AND MATERIALS IN VISUAL PRESENTATIONS.
-Instruction and practice in planning objectives for demonstrations, reading user manuals and evaluating equipment; and making visual presentations.
-Use of small household equipment and audiovisual materials in demonstrations.
+Instruction and practice in planning objectives for demonstrations, and making visual presentations.
+Use of equipment and audiovisual materials in demonstrations.
 Lecture 2 hours, laboratory 2 hours.
-Prerequisites: SPE 101 or consent of instructor.
-3
+Prerequisite: SPE 101 or consent of instruc-